ajsobrino700/dot-files/README.md

 ```

 The best practises are clone this repository in *~/.dotfiles*, I have my dotfiles in this folder and the setting of the tool is inside of *~/.dotfiles/.dotter*

+There is two things very important.
+The local and cache files must be ignored.
+Also We can define several packages in the globals setting and I could even include a setting file.
+But the configuration that will deploy is the **local.toml**